MetalDays

 MetalDays was a heavy metal music festival held annually Slovenia.
 It saw increased popularity every year with more media coverage, and saw bands like Megadeth, Slayer, Amon Amarth, Volbeat and Sabaton and many more play at the festival.
 It was also known for its sustainability and ecology initiatives and won a greener future award 5 years in a row.

 From 2004 till 2022, the festival was held in Sotočje, Tolmin.
 In 2010, the tickets were limited to 12,000, but the limit was later increased to 25,000.
 2012 was the last year when the name Metalcamp was used before the name was changed to MetalDays in 2013.
 In 2023, the location changed to Lake Velenje, Velenje.
 The festival was last held in 2023 and was officially discontinued in 2024.

+Since 2023 a new festival called Tolminator has been held in Tolmin.
+The location is the same as the one for Metaldays in Tolmin was, except for the festival area being smaller as a new road was constructed limiting the festival area size.

 Location

 The festival was located at Sotočje, Tolmin, which lies in between the two mountain rivers called Tolminka and Soča.
 MetalDays had two festival-reserved beaches and a camping area.

 In 2023, the location for MetalDays moved to Lake Velenje, Velenje.
 The festival offered a large camping area with glamping and pre-pitched tent options.
 The location was easily accessible by train, bus, or car.